Tomatoes Nutrients | Right Shift Tomatoes Nutrients | Right Shift

 • Always ensure that you wash your tomatoes a few times with clean water to get any dirt and pesticides off their skins.

 • Try consuming tomatoes with healthy fats (e.g., olive oil) as it can enhance lycopene absorption drastically so that you can maximise the various lycopene benefits.
+Plus, 100g of tomato calories make them an ideal choice for balanced meals.

 • Many types of tomatoes are grown in India.
 Some examples of tomato varieties include Arka Vishesh, Arka Apeksha, Arka Abhed, and Arka Rakshak to name a few.
 You can choose any local, ripe variety to get the best tomato nutrition.

 • You can also add tomatoes to dals, subzis, stews and soups for added nutrition and flavour.
+An added advantage of tomato juice or puree in these dishes is that it enhances the taste while boosting the overall nutrient content.

 Conclusion